Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

 \section{Neural Networks as Enablers of IoBNT Networks}

+This section details the reported {NN}-based solutions for the various layers in \ac{IoBNT} networks.
+Different architectures have been explored, including feedforward {NN}s for channel estimation, \ac{RNN} and \ac{BiRNN}) for detection, \acp{CNN} and \acp{TCN} for sequence decoding, and more recently, transformer-based and autoencoder models for end-to-end learning.
+These architectures have primarily been applied in supervised settings, e.g., for channel estimation and detection tasks, with fewer works exploring unsupervised feature learning and reinforcement learning, e.g., for synchronization and data fusion tasks.

-In the context of {IoBNT}, where communication and computation are deeply embedded into {MC} environments, this section details the reported {NN}-based solutions for the various network layers.
-We thoroughly discuss reported {NN} architectures, deployments, and results for the \ac{PHY} and upper layers.
-As we will encounter in this section, early studies primarily focus on the \ac{PHY} layer.
-Although these studies do not directly mention their application to {IoBNT} networks, they can be easily adapted as techniques for facilitating node connectivity within {IoBNT}.
-Within the \ac{PHY} layer, we refer to the {MC} model illustrated in \Cref{fig_channel}, where the \ac{MC} model is primarily divided into three blocks for their separate study: transmitter, physical channel, and receiver.
-This section is organized into the following modules: Channel estimation, synchronization, and detection (included within the Receiver block in \Cref{fig_channel}), as well as solutions in the \ac{MAC} and upper layers.
-Each subsection follows the same structure: (i)~Problem description for {MC} channels, where the demand of {NN} modules is discussed, followed by (ii)~the {MC} environments where {NNs} have been deployed, (iii)~description of reported {NN} architectures and their performance, (iv)~illustrative examples of implemented code using {NN} modules, and (v)~concluding remarks.
+To provide structure to the extensive body of related work, this section is organized into the following subsections: channel estimation, synchronization, detection, end-to-end learning mechanisms, and studies reported in the \ac{MAC} and upper layers.
+Each subsection follows the same format: (i)~Problem description for {MC}, where the motivation for using {NN} modules is discussed, followed by (ii)~the {MC} environments where {NNs} have been deployed, (iii)~description of reported {NN} architectures and their performance, (iv)~illustrative examples of implemented code using {NN} modules, and (v)~concluding remarks.